asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 Note that the `NoSuchElementException` which is a super class of the `InputMismatchException` is caught first, that is not possible, the child / sub classes must come first, otherwise this is considered a compile time error, why is that ?
-If that was not an error during runtime the exception that will be caught will always be `NoSuchElementException`, even if the actual instance is `InputMismatchException`, meaning that this is potentially a logical error, and there is no way to catch that during runtime, that is why the compiler is helpful, and prompts with an error during compilation, suggesting something is logically wrong, not syntactically.
+If that was not an error during run-time the exception that will be caught will always be `NoSuchElementException`, even if the actual instance is `InputMismatchException`, meaning that this is potentially a logical error, and there is no way to catch that during run-time, that is why the compiler is helpful, and prompts with an error during compilation, suggesting something is logically wrong, not syntactically.

 `When providing multiple catch handlers, handle specific exceptions before handling general exceptions.
 If you provide a